performancecopilot/ansible-pcp/README.md

   role.
 The PCP REST API service (from the core PCP role) must be configured in order to use this role.

-- performancecopilot.metrics.bintray
+- performancecopilot.metrics.repository

-  A role configuring an additional PCP packaging repository - bintray.com/pcp - for installation of the latest releases of PCP from the Performance Co-Pilot development community.
+  A role configuring an additional PCP packaging repository - for installation of the latest (upstream) releases of the PCP packages from the Performance Co-Pilot development community.

 - performancecopilot.metrics.bpftrace